xMilkPowderx/xMilkPowderx.github.io/_posts/2019-08-01-Vulnserver.md

 The first jump will redirect ESP to the end of the payload so that we can write some shellcode at the end.
 The distance between ESP and the end of the payload is around 0x1379 so we use eax to do the calculation and ebx to store the original value of esp.

 P.S. you do not need the PUSHAD, I am just lazy to recalculate all the stuff to align ESP. just minus 32 bytes if you want to get rid of the PUSHAD

 <img class="image image--xl" src="https://raw.githubusercontent.com/xMilkPowderx/xMilkPowderx.github.io/master/assets/images/vulnserver/LTER-8.png"/>

 This jump help us to create more space so that we can make a further jump to our shellcode.

-The second jump looks like this
+The second jump looks like this.

 <img class="image image--xl" src="https://raw.githubusercontent.com/xMilkPowderx/xMilkPowderx.github.io/master/assets/images/vulnserver/LTER-9.png"/>